JordanHC/waterloo-gatsby/src/pages/index.md

 cta2:
   description: >-
-    Designed by Jesse Hartley to accommodate large sailing ships, it mainly focused on the transatlantic trade between Liverpool, the USA and West Indies.
-These links with the USA made Waterloo the ideal location for..
+    Designed by Jesse Hartley to accommodate large sailing ships, it mainly focused on the transatlantic trade between Liverpool and the USA and West Indies.
+These links with the USA made Waterloo the ideal location for ALL the American Packet Ships (so-called because they carried packets of mail) and these, in turn, became the main carriers of human traffic in the early years of transatlantic travel..
   heading: History Of Waterloo Dock
   linkURL: /history
 cta3: